0marinkec0/VerticalSlices/README.md

 To start and use the project, few things need to be changed and updated.

-First,

-    Add first migration to the project by opening package manager console and running add-migration "{NameOfFirstMigration}" -OutputDir Infrastructure\Migrations -StartupProject Newsletter.Api -args "{DatabaseConnectionString}"
+Add first migration to the project by opening package manager console and running.

+    add-migration "{NameOfFirstMigration}" -OutputDir Infrastructure\Migrations -StartupProject Newsletter.Api -args         "{DatabaseConnectionString}"

 First migration is needed so database container can pick it up and run migrations are created in "Infrastructure/Migrations" folder.

-Now you can run project using docker-compose and it should open swagger page when it starts.

 NOTE: .appsettings.json are using my own setting and variables, feel free to change them by your needs.
       DatabaseConnectionString needs to be changed by your own!